Are chills serious? Shivering and goose bumps can accompany a wide range of conditions, from a too-cold environment to cancer.

 Chills can also be a sign of blood cancers, including leukemia.
 Symptoms of leukemia may include swelling of the lymph nodes, along with fever, chills, fatigue, loss of appetite, night sweats, abdominal pain and recurring infections.
 If you have a fever and chills that just won’t go away, see your doctor, in case it’s something more serious.

 Having the chills may be nothing more than the body’s attempt to warm you up, but if they’re accompanied by other symptoms, that’s the time to seek medical attention.
-“Share your symptoms with your primary care physician to help determine the underlying cause,” Poole advises.
+“Please schedule an appointment with your primary care physician for further evaluation,” Taroyan advises.

 by Tina Donvito